Energy Efficient Computing Systems: Architectures, Abstractions and Modeling to Techniques and Standards: Architectural Trends and System Level Energy Efficiency

 Rolf Landauer, motivated by John von Neumann's considerations of entropy involved in computation, reasoned that when a bit of information is irreversibly transformed (erased, for example), or when two bits combine logically to yield a single bit (logic operations, for example), some information is lost, thereby resulting in a change in entropy of the system. \textit{Landauer's principle} \cite{landauer-limit} asserts that there is a minimum possible amount of energy required to erase one bit of information, known as the Landauer limit.
 Some recent work \cite{uc-berkely-nanomagnets} has demonstrated nanomagnetic logic structures that operate near the Landauer Limit, thereby raising the possibility of developing highly energy efficient computing systems in the future.

-Quantum computing is another important architectural trend with different kinds of quantum hardware being built along with varying systems architectures, languages, runtime and workloads, as reported in \cite{qc-delft} and \cite{quantum-computing-survey}.
+Quantum computing is another important architectural trend with different kinds of quantum hardware being built along with varying systems architectures, languages, runtime and workloads, as reported in Bertels et al. \cite{qc-delft} and Gyongyosi et al. \cite{quantum-computing-survey}.
 Getting such systems to work is the immediate focus across research and industry, and energy efficiency will be an important topic for the future.
 These topics are however, beyond the scope of this survey.